 If you have been a user of the Flat Rate Scheme, have been VAT registered for more than one year and will be deemed a limited cost trader, leaving the scheme and accounting for VAT under the standard calculation method can produce a relatively insignificant saving of between £78 - £355 per year (based on turnover of between £60k - £90K per annum and reclaiming input VAT on accountancy fees alone).
 To reclaim input VAT on eligible purchases under this method you will be required to analyse and provide VAT receipts to support each purchase.
 This will require your additional time for potentially minimal benefit, dependent upon your level of expenditure eligible for reclaim.

 Whilst the choice is entirely up to you, of the clients we have spoken to many have decided to continue with our existing VAT arrangement.
 Whilst this may be the best option for these clients, ultimately the choice lies with you and your own personal circumstances.

 How can ClearSky help?

-If you’re an existing ClearSky Accounting For more help and information about the flat rate VAT scheme please do not hesitate to contact your personal accountant or call our client services team on 01925 645255 who will be able to help.
+If you’re an existing ClearSky Contractor Accounting client looking for more help and information about the flat rate VAT scheme please do not hesitate to contact your personal accountant or call our client services team on 01925 645255 who will be able to help.